Olivia Griffin

 Research Interests

+I am interested in the intersection of iconicity research and health equity, especially in relation to how speakers of a language that uses ideophones or other iconic words to depict pain and other symptoms experience health communication in North America.
 I am also interested in iconicity outside of human language.
 I ask whether (Multimodal) Large Language Models are sensitive to the types of iconicity observed in human language, and whether iconicity occurs in cetacean communication.

 Contact